ssrikantan/vm-ehub-diagnostics/README.md

 3. Navigate to the Event Hub configured above.
 You should see the incoming telematry in the 'Messages' part of the Monitoring blade.
 <img src="./images/EventHubMonitor.PNG" alt="drawing" height="500px"/>

 4. Navigate to the Azure Function created earlier.
-In the logs  section of the Function App, you should see the telemtry flowing in
+In the logs  section of the Function App, you should see the telemetry flowing in

 <img src="./images/vmdiagnostics.PNG" alt="drawing" height="500px"/>